UPDATE (9/30/05): Those corny blue dogs that I mention about halfway down are the work of http://www.georgerodrigue.com/.

 This is where the improved US 90 ends in northeast Houston:

 Notice that just above the improved US 90’s end is brief road segment that resembles just the access roads around an unused freeway right of way?
 I wonder if this is part of the future US 90 alignment?
 Also, crossing US 90 at this point is Beltway 8.
 The Sam Houston Tollway main lanes are supposedly going to be built by 2007.
-It seems like they need to get moving pretty quickly to meet this schedule!
+They need to get moving quickly to meet that!

 I landed at Bush Intercontinental Airport in Terminal E, the international terminal.
 My wife and kid were correctly waiting for me somewhere in that terminal, but unfortunately my baggage claim was in Terminal C!
 After about an hour and a few phone calls, we met up and departed the airport.
 We all spent that night at some old friends’ house in Pearland.